How To Improve Engagement In The Language Learning Classroom

 As a result of this performance anxiety, learners become self-conscious about their pronunciation when they speak in the class and I have noticed that they feel embarrassed if they mispronounced a word.
 There are times when I asked my students to read a passage of text from one of their textbooks out loud.
 No one volunteers because they are afraid of being laughed at or of being criticized by others due to inaccurate pronunciation.

-Solutions To Increase Student Participation In EFL/ESL Classrooms
+6 Strategies To Increase Student Participation In EFL/ESL Classrooms

-Suggested solutions for students’ low class participation:
+Suggested solutions for students’ low participation:

 As far as solutions for the issue of low classroom participation are concerned, it has to be admitted that the teacher as a single entity cannot be held accountable for the issues inherent in the Moroccan educational system in general; among them is limited students’ participation in the classroom.
 The best the teacher can hope for is to create an atmosphere in his/her classroom that is separated from any negative challenges mentioned in the causes section.